invertase/react-native-firebase-starter/README.md

 #### 3) **[iOS]** Install Pods `RN < 0.60.0`

 - 3.1) `cd ios` and run `pod install` - if you don't have CocoaPods you can follow [these instructions](https://guides.cocoapods.org/using/getting-started.html#getting-started) to install it.
-- 3.2) For RN < 0.60.0 Pods are installed by default, however you'll need to update the iOS configuration each time you run `pod install` so that the test file can find RCTLog.
-More information can be found [here](https://github.com/invertase/react-native-firebase-starter/pull/135#issuecomment-529239319).

 #### 4) Add `Google Services` files (plist & JSON)